 In January of 2007, Donovan was awarded a regional top 40 under 40 award recognizing British Columbia's "brightest young business stars" under the age of 40.
 Donovan holds an MBA from the University of Calgary and an Economics degree from the University of Alberta.

-Mr Timlick is Vice-President Major Accounts, Western Canada, Avaya.
+Mr Timlick was most recently Vice-President Major Accounts, Western Canada, Avaya.
 Mr. Timlick has extensive knowledge of the enterprise and service provider markets with over 24 years of technical sales and management experience, and has been a director of CounterPath since June 2005.

 Mr. Timlick has also held management positions with AT&T Canada and Telex/Tulsa Computer Products.
 Mr. Timlick had been Vice President of Corporate Planning 2006 - 2008 for the Kingsway Group of Companies, a corporate vehicle for real estate investments and then a Regional Manager with Aruba Networks (2009 - 2011) a leader in WiFi.
 Mr. Timlick then joined Arista Networks in the fall of 2011 as the Regional Sales Leader Western Canada and he is also a director of Kensington Court Ventures Inc., a publicly traded investment vehicle.